How to go whoring in Madrid – Spain is different!

 This morning I was out early, on my way to the local Starbucks.

 “But Daniel,” I can hear you saying, “Aren’t you way too legit for Starbucks?
 I figured, a guy like you…”

 Well, yes, you’re right.
 And I don’t go very often.
 However, I’ve just spent the last 24 hours without running water at home.

 You never think about how convenient running water is until you don’t have it.
 But that’s another story.

 Suffice it to say that the necessity to be near a working bathroom at 8AM on a national holiday and in mid-summer positively propelled me to the nearest Starbucks as soon as I got up.

 Anyway, Madrid is, as usual, a summer / early morning ghost town.

 But as I’m walking down Calle Orense, near Plaza Castilla, a car stops and the guy honks his horn and gestures me over.

-The guy seems a little weird, maybe on drugs, but doesn’t everybody out at 8AM on a holiday seem a little bit weird?
+The guy seems a little weird, or maybe on drugs, but doesn’t everybody out at 8AM on a public holiday seem a little bit weird?

 It’s always kind of like the zombie apocalypse early in the morning, with all kinds of drunk people and small time criminals shuffling around, going god knows where.